leo9806/SqsPublisher/README.md

 # SQS Customers Service

 This repository contains the implementation of an AWS Simple Queue Service (SQS) based application that handles customer data.
-It is divided into three main components:
+It is divided into two main components:

 1. **Customers.Api**: This is the main API that handles customer related requests.
 It contains several important sub-components such as: